Google My Business

 2- bolster your appearance in Google Maps results,

-GMB service by itself is entirely free of charge except for your time.
-But if you take the time to update your GMB, or have MacEQ keep your GMB updated, you will soon find out that no other marketing tool offers as good a value and great of an ROI or is as powerful in providing local exposure for your website.
+GMB service is free of charge.
+So take the time to update your GMB, or have MacEQ keep your GMB updated.
+You will soon find out that no other marketing tool next to Google Ads, offers as good a value and as great of an ROI in providing local exposure for your website as Google My Business.

 First, you should figure out whether or not you already have a GMB listing.
-Even if you don’t recall having created one, an employee or a consultant might have created an account for you and creating another one could confuse your clients or simply not be approved by Google.
+Even if you don’t recall having created one, an employee or a consultant might have created an account for you, and creating another one would not be approved by Google.
 So do a search of your business in Google search and in Google Maps to see if a profile appears for your business.
 If so, you’ll need to claim and verify it as your business.
-If not, first create a new one, for which you’ll need to prove your ownership – Google will send a postcard to your business address with a code.
-You’ll need to enter the code to confirm your request as the owner of the business.
+If not, first create a new one, for which you’ll need to prove your ownership – Google will contact your business and you’ll need to confirm your request as the owner of the business.
 Once verified, you could update the information or add images to further enhance your Google My Business.
-Once you have access to you GMB, fill out all relevant information including your opening times, adding holiday hours.
-But you need to update your Google My Business with new posts every week/month to ensure it is accurate and kept up to date while providing another strong link to your website.
+Once you have access to your GMB, fill out all relevant information including your opening times, adding holiday hours.
+Then update your Google My Business with new posts every week/month to ensure it is accurate and kept up to date while providing another strong link to your website.

 Of importance to Google when verifying your GMB is to make sure that your business name is recorded as it was registered.
 If you enter tricky keywords, you’ll be at risk of violating Google’s guidelines.
 So enter your business name accurately, and write an enticing description for your business in line with Google’s guidelines.
-It used to be that choosing a relevant category could be very frustrating as many companies would not find the category which accurately described their business.
-Fortunately, through the new feature called ‘Services,’ you can add products and services to your business and help the categorization process from both a search engine as well as the user perspective.
+Choose a relevant category that accurately described your business.
+Through a feature called ‘Services,’ you can add products and services to your business and help the categorization process from both a search engine as well as the user perspective.

-Utilize GMB as a starting point and continue until you have consistency in your name, address and phone number throughout the web.
-Check other directories, publishers, and map sites, as well as your website.
-It’s a simple concept but mistakes are common and staying accurate can make a big difference to your local rankings.
+Use GMB as a starting point and continue to create consistency in your name, address, and phone number throughout the web.
+Check other directories, publishers, and map sites, (authority publishers).
+Mistakes are common and staying accurate can make a big difference to your local rankings.
 Below you will find a list of 70 authority publishers.
 To rank highest with Google check your NAP (name, address, phone) with the main ones, then proceed to update as many local publishers as possible.
 For a marked improvement of your organic ranking, update them as soon as possible.